 Boston Episcopal Charitable Society

-The Boston Episcopal Charitable Society, established in 1724 by charter from the king of England, provides supplemental financial assistance to individuals in Episcopal congregations throughout the greater Boston area and beyond through their parish priests.
+Established in 1724 by a group of Anglicans in the Province of Massachusetts Bay, the Boston Episcopal Charitable Society provides supplemental financial assistance to individuals in Episcopal congregations in the Diocese of Massachusetts through their parish priests.

 Case Trust/Bristol County Fund